eliottjohnson/Obsidian-Vault/Fellowship/CHIMERA/XSECs in East Area.md

 * Will install the scope in the rack on Tuesday morning
 * Only need passive dosimeter because it's not directly next to the beam lines

+## Ruben

+* BCT signal is at its detection limit for 1e11 protons (i.e. charges).
+If there are less charges than this, it will not detect.
+* This means that for ions, it won't detect either as they are not enough charges.

 # Plan for MD8823 - XSEC Calibration - Tuesday 25th of October

 1) Miguel to install scope on the XSEC23 in F61